lspector/pucks/README.md

 :neighborhood-size | the distance from a puck within which other pucks will be considered for sensing, collision, and overlap-dependent interactions; this should be at least the sensor range plus the largest radius of any puck in the simulation | 200
 :max-velocity | the maximum distance that a puck with radius 1 can move in a single step; this is divided by the radius of a puck to determine its actual maximum velocity | 80
-:max-acceleration | the maximum amount that a puck's velocity can change in one step | 1 :max-rotational-velocity | the maximum number of radians that a puck's rotation can change in 1 step | 0.05 :collision-resolution-acceleration | the magnitude of the acceleration applied to resolve collisions (overlaps) of solid puck cores | 100.0
+:max-acceleration | the maximum amount that a puck's velocity can change in one step | 1 :max-rotational-velocity | the maximum number of radians that a puck's rotation or thrust-angle can change in 1 step | 0.05 :collision-resolution-acceleration | the magnitude of the acceleration applied to resolve collisions (overlaps) of solid puck cores | 100.0
 :cost-of-living | the amount of energy charged to a puck just for living each time step | 0.001 :cost-of-collision | the amount of energy charged to a puck for a collision | 0.01